pieroxy/conkw/ROADMAP.md

 ## Next up

+* The current task is to write a dashboard editor.
+Enough with cryptic HTML tags!
+  * The nice dashboard editor will generate a "cryptic HTML" file so that dashboards still work on old browsers
 * Work with the UI and API to be able to exploit the TailLogFileGrabber data.
 This will unleash the multi dimensional metrics.
 * This work will dig in the "Features" TODO list below.